-- Buildings with very low heat demand (e.g. <10W/m2). - Homes with buffer zones for heat absorption or dissipation with high thermal mass. - 5.
+- Buildings with very low heat demand (e.g. <10 W/m2). - Homes with buffer zones for heat absorption or dissipation with high thermal mass. - 5.
 The requirement for self-regulating devices may be satisfied by providing any of the following. - a.
 An individual networked heat emitter control for each emitter. - b.
 Both of the following. - A thermostat in a room that the heating circuit serves. - An individual self-regulating device for each heat emitter, such as a thermostatic radiator valve, on all heat emitters outside the room which contains the thermostat.
 TRVs should not be located in the same room as the thermostat. - c.
-An individual room/ heating zone thermostat or fan coil thermostat for each room/ heating zone. - d. d.
-Any other controls which fulfil the function of a self regulation device.
+An individual room/ heating zone thermostat or fan coil thermostat for each room/ heating zone. - d.
+Any other controls which fulfil the function of a self-regulating device.

-2.3 Gas-fired range cookers with integral central heating boiler a.
-The appliance should have two independently controlled burners (one for the cooking function and one for the boiler).
+2.3 Gas-fired range cookers with integral central heating boiler